Investigating Stark many-body localization with continuous unitary transformation flows: The Model

 holds for normal ordering with respect to the vacuum state.
 Normal ordering is generally needed when computing flow equations, for it allows us to truncate the flow equations with a fixed lowest order without ambiguity, see Ref.~\cite{Kehrein_2006} for more details.
 We choose the lattice $\Lambda$ to be either a 1D chain or a simple cubic lattice with $L$ or $L^2$ sites respectively.
 In both cases we consider open boundary conditions and fix the particle number at half filling.
 In the one-dimensional case the Hamiltonian in Eq.~\eqref{eq:spinless_fermion_nn_interacting_model} can be mapped to the spin-$\frac{1}{2}$ XXZ-chain via a Jordan-Wigner transformation,

 with $J_{0} = 2J$, $J_{0}\Delta = U$.
 We focus on the case of \textit{Stark} MBL, in which application of a longitudinal electric field $\Vec{E}$ leads the system to become insulating even in presence of interactions \cite{Schulz_2019, Taylor_2020, Zisling_2022, Doggen_2022}.
 There is a subtlety in the choice of the exact form of the potential, regarding the presence of single-particle resonances, which is why often an additional small quadratic potential is introduced.
-However, since we do not plan to investigate spectral statistics, where the resonance effects are most prominent, we choose a solely linear onsite potential $h_j = -\gamma j$, where $\gamma$ denotes the spatially uniform electric field strength.
+However, since we cannot expect our perturbative method to resolve such resonances, we choose a solely linear onsite potential $h_j = -\gamma j$, where $\gamma$ denotes the spatially uniform electric field strength.
 In 2D, we apply the potential diagonally as $h_{xy} = -\gamma(x + y)$, such that $\Vec{E}=(\gamma, \gamma)$ and $|\Vec{E}|=\sqrt{2}\gamma$ is constant, see Fig.~\ref{fig: stark potential cartoon}.
 For all our simulations, the two-dimensional Hamiltonian is mapped to a 1D Hamiltonian with long-range hopping and interaction by snaking over the lattice which has been employed in different variations for tensor networks ~\cite{Cataldi_2021, Verstraete_2005}.
 We take the most simple approach, tracing the lattice row by row as shown in Ref.~\cite{Thomson_2024}.